 - Pupils have opportunities to reflect on learning experiences both in and out of lessons.
 For example, team talks following sports matches to reflect on how the game was played and agree the next steps; a reflective log in music lessons where pupils assess what they have done well and identify the next steps to make progress changed over time, an opportunity to listen back, make changes and re-record.

-- RE and Lay Chaplain organise Masses and services for the pupils to experience and also participate.
+- Person in charge of Catholic Life and the Lay Chaplain organise Masses and services for pupils to attend.

 - Pupils are able to visit the Chapel and speak with the Lay Chaplain.

-- Pupils in Year 10 and 11 have opportunities to be Faith Ambassadors, leading pupils in their spiritual development.
+- Pupils in all years have opportunities for pupil leadership, including our Faith Ambassadors who lead pupils in their spiritual development.

-- All year groups can belong to the chaplaincy team: writing, arranging and taking part in all Collective Worship including Masses and Services.
+- Pupils write, arrange and take part in all Collective Worship including Masses and Services.

-- During Witness week pupils have the opportunity to explore different religions, including Judaism and events which have impacted the religious practices today.
+- During the last week of term, pupils have the opportunity to explore different religions, including Judaism and events which have impacted the religious practices today.

 - Looking at right and wrong: History pupils learning about the Suffragette movement.

-- In Year 10 Religious Studies lesson, pupils study the sensitive topic of euthanasia.
+- In Year 10 RE lesson, pupils study the sensitive topics of euthanasia and abortion.

 - In History, pupils study the impact of how the Germans treated different sections of society.

-- Fund raising activities always have a high profile within the school.
-Pankhurst House selling cakes for Macmillan and the Summer Fete.
+- Fund raising activities always have a high profile within the school including cake sales, Family Fast Days & our summer fete.

-- Loudmouth Theatre Company come in and work with pupils on Moral issues such as love, relationship and life changing decisions.
+- TenTen Theatre resources are used to encourage pupils to reflect on moral issues such as love, relationship and life changing decisions.

 - In Food Technology pupils examine food packaging and how products are labelled.

-- There is a willingness to participate in a variety of social settings.
-In Year 7 English, classes have the opportunity to learn in a variety of settings.
+- In English, pupils have the opportunity to learn in a variety of settings.
 Expectations for learning are carefully transferred from classroom to ICT suite, to the Learning Resource Centre.

 - The warm relationships enjoyed by pupils with their teachers is commented on by all visitors to the school.